dmerz75/emolsion/README.md

             3  6
             East

-If 0 is alpha, 1 is beta,

-then, 9 situations of 6 neighbors arise:
+If 0 is alpha, 1 is beta, then, 9 situations from the 2 monomers in the dimer and their 6 neighbors arise:

-0    intra-alpha
+* 0    intra-alpha

-1    intra-beta
+* 1    intra-beta

-0-1  intra-dimer
+* 0-1  intra-dimer

-0-2  alpha-south
+* 0-2  alpha-south

-0-3  alpha-east
+* 0-3  alpha-east

-0-4  alpha-west
+* 0-4  alpha-west

-1-5  beta-north
+* 1-5  beta-north

-1-6  beta-east
+* 1-6  beta-east

-1-7  beta-west
+* 1-7  beta-west